radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/06-naming-context-commands.md

 **REST (ADAP) Example**

-In the following example, a request is made to restore a RadiantOne Universal Directory store from a backup in the tmp directory.
+In the following example, a request is made to restore a RadiantOne Directory store from a backup in the tmp directory.

 `https://<rli_server_name>:8090/adap/util?action=vdsconfig&commandname=restore-hdapstore&namingcontext=o=hdap&backupzip=C:\tmp\backup.zip\o_hdap-backup\ 2018 - 10 - 17_16- 42 - 49.zip`